stephenslab/susieR/README.md

 If you use the Servin-Stephens prior on residual variance estimates (`estimate_residual_method = "Servin_Stephens"`), please also cite:

-> Denault, W.R.P., Carbonetto, P., Li, R., Consortium, A.D.F.G., Wang,
+> Denault, W.R.P., Carbonetto, P., Li, R., Alzheimer's Disease Functional
-> G. & Stephens, M. (2025).
-Accounting for uncertainty in residual
+> Genomics Consortium, Wang, G. & Stephens, M. (2025).
+Accounting for
-> variances improves calibration of the "Sum of Single Effects" model
+> uncertainty in residual variances improves calibration of the "Sum of
-> for small sample sizes. *bioRxiv*, 2025-05.
-Under review for *Nature
+> Single Effects" model for small sample sizes. *bioRxiv*, 2025-05.
-> Methods*.
+> Under review for *Nature Methods*.

 If you use infinitesimal effects modeling (`unmappable_effects = "inf"`), please also cite: